danhntd/Label_Transfer_Scene_Parser/README.md

 # Nighttime Scene Understanding with Label Transfer Scene Parser

-This reposity is the official implementation of the paper entitled: **Nighttime Scene Understanding with Label Transfer Scene Parser**.
+This reposity is the official implementation of the paper entitled: **Nighttime Scene Understanding with Label Transfer Scene Parser**. <br>
 **Authors**: Thanh-Danh Nguyen, Nguyen Phan, Tam V. Nguyen*, Vinh-Tiep Nguyen, and Minh-Triet Tran.